C-SPAN's online feed interrupted by Russia Today

 In a statement, C-SPAN said it was investigating the matter but operating under the assumption that the interruption was the result of a technical issue.

-"This afternoon the online feed of C-SPAN was briefly interrupted by RT programming," the statement.
+"This afternoon the online feed of C-SPAN was briefly interrupted by RT programming," the statement read.
 "We are currently investigating and troubleshooting this occurrence.
 As RT is one of the networks we regularly monitor, we are operating under the assumption that it was an internal routing issue."